irongiant33/gr-halow/docs.md

 - [ ] p.3247 says that the SIG field is repeated 2x, so you need to incorporate that into your `frame_equalizer_impl.cc` code.
 I think you don't need to compare the repeated bits, but instead ensure that at least one of the repeated sets has a passing CRC.
 For now, you could probably just print both out.
 I'm pretty sure it goes SIG-1a, SIG-1b, SIG-2a, SIG-2b rather than repeating every bit individually.
     - right now you're only accounting for the first repetition
 - [ ] p.4170 has some interesting time domain representation tables.
 Is this where the fixed 64 size complex FIR filter kernel comes from in the `sync_long_impl.cc`?
+- [ ] There is a MATLAB S1G waveform generator on the IEEE website (document number 11-14/0631).
+It can do 1 MHz & 2 MHz for 1-2 spatial streams and has a GUI to control it.
+Look into it?
+- [ ] The LONG array in `sync_long_impl.cc` does not correspond to anything in the spec, but the LONG array in `base.cc` corresponds to Table I-5 in the Appendix.
+Where does the LONG array in `sync_long_impl.cc` come from?
+- [ ] does `sync_long_impl.cc` copy all of the samples for the entire WiFi frame after it finds the preamble?
+Or does it just copy the SIGNAL field?
+- [x] where does `80` value come from on line 139 of `sync_long.cc`, and line 164 & 183 of `frame_equalizer.cc`?
+    - I am pretty sure that it is the number of samples that corresponds to the symbol period in table 17-5 (p.2810).
+Similar to the `320` value, this is constant regardless of the channel bandwidth because the period of the symbol will increase for smaller channel bandwidths, but the number of samples will stay the same.
+- [ ] what is `15` value on line 139 of `sync_long_impl.cc`?
+I thought it would've corresponded to a guard interval, but with a GI of 0.8us on Table 17-5 (p.2810), that would correspond to 16 samples, not 15.